WeirdoAndObserver/the-puddle-theory/README.md

 Resonance does not necessarily occur only “between two dynamic beings.”
 Between a voice singing in a church and the architectural structure of the church, resonance also occurs.
 The voice is active, the church is passive, yet resonance is established.

-That is, the “structure” for resonance may be another dynamic being (another person, another instrument), a static space (church, concert hall), or an internal structure (past holes, specific shapes of veil) — any of these.
+That is, the “structure” for resonance may be another dynamic being (another person, another instrument), a static space (church, concert hall), or an internal structure (past hollows, specific shapes of veil) — any of these.
 The key is the quality of the receiving side.

 **Resonance in human relationships**